thunderheadone/one-sdk-ios/README.md

 To receive push notifications from Thunderhead ONE or Salesforce Interaction Studio, configure Firebase Cloud Messaging (FCM) by following the FCM setup instructions.
 At a minimum the app must be configured in Firebase and the `google-services.json` needs to be in the root of the app project.

-**Important:** For apps already configured with Firebase Cloud Messaging (FCM), or utilizes a third-party library using FCM, additional configuration is required.
+**Important:** For apps configured with Firebase Cloud Messaging (FCM), or utilizes a third-party library using FCM, additional configuration is required.
 See more [here](#additional-configuration-required-for-apps-configured-with-push-messaging).

 #### Minimum Gradle configuration